back

 How to Gather Your Social Media Data

-Alright, you’ve got your goals locked in.
+All right, you have your goals locked in.
 Now it’s time to roll up your sleeves and actually dig into the numbers.
 For many, this part of the social media auditing process feels like the biggest hurdle, but I promise it’s not as scary as it looks.
-Let's break it down.
+Let’s break it down.

 Tracking Down Your Social Footprint

 Think of this as a digital inventory.
 Before you can figure out what’s working, you need to know exactly what you have.
-Don’t just look at the platforms where you’re active—check everywhere.
+Don’t just look at the platforms where you’re active; check everywhere.

 Pulling Performance Data from Native Tools